 In ideal MHD, we consider the magnetic field as frozen to the fluid, such that the number of field lines passing through a fluid element is constant.
 For this behaviour to occur, the electric field in the co-moving frame of the fluid must be zero.
-This is known as the force free condition, and may be derived by setting the Lorentz force in the rest frame to zero;
+This is known as the force free condition, and may be derived by setting the Lorentz force in the rest frame to zero, where we have projected the electromagnetic field into the frame of the fluid.
+The assumption of frozen flux lines is valid for many astrophysical phenomena since the conductivity in these systems is extremely large.
+The ideal MHD condition assumes that the electric field is dependent on the velocity and the magnetic field, thus allowing us to eliminate the electric field from the Faraday tensor, and eliminating the need to evolve the electric fields via Eqns.
+(2.61).
+This is only true in the ideal MHD limit, the case of infinite conductivity.

-$$F{\mu\nu}u^{\nu} = 0, \tag{2.63}$$
+$$F{\mu\nu}u^{\nu} = 0, (2.63)$$